dpetersen/all_aboard/README.md

 A (work in progress) flexible status board as a Rails engine.

+**All Aboard?
+What does that even mean?**  It's a status board engine on Rails.
+Give me a break.
+All the good names are taken.

 #### TODO:

   * Document the overridden helper that you have to do, along with the fact that it sort of executes in the Engine's constants, so some stuff might not work so hot.